-Dr Ana-Maria Pascal is Reader in Philosophy & Public Ethics and Course Leader – BA (Hons) Philosophy, Politics & Economics at Regent’s University London, having previously been Pathway Leader for American Postgraduate Programmes at Regents American College London, and Senior Researcher at the University of Essex.
-She teaches Philosophy, Business Ethics, Corporate and White-Collar Crime, Introduction to Management, Entrepreneurship, and Research Methods at undergraduate and graduate levels.
+Dr Ana-Maria Pascal is Reader in Philosophy & Public Ethics and Course Leader – BA (Hons) Philosophy, Politics & Economics at Regent’s University London, having previously been Senior Researcher at the University of Essex.
+She teaches Philosophy, Business Ethics, Corporate and White-Collar Crime, Entrepreneurship, and Research Methods at undergraduate and graduate levels.
 She is a qualified reviewer for educational oversight at the Quality Assurance Agency for Higher Education, and a member of the Accreditation Panel at ECBE.
 She holds a PhD in Philosophy and an MBA in International Business.
 Until 2009 she was the UK Director of the Centre for Corporate Accountability, a London-based NGO promoting health and safety law enforcement and directors’ duties.
 The book based on her PhD thesis, Pragmatism and ‘the End’ of Metaphysics (2009) won the Aurel Leon award for debut.
 She edited European Developments in Corporate Criminal Liability (Routledge, 2011, with James Gobert) and Multiculturalism and the Convergence of Faith and Practical Wisdom in Modern Society (IGI Global, 2017).
 She has recently published a book on Narratives and the Role of Philosophy in Cross-Disciplinary Studies: Emerging Research and Opportunities (IGI Global, 2018).
 Her current research interests focus on business and human rights, hermeneutics in social ethics, and issues of nomadic identity.
 Dr Pascal was interviewed for a documentary on corporate responsibility in the UK v Japan for NHK Japan (April 2013) and for an Ethical Entrepreneur project (September 2017).
 She is the Network’s leader.